kryptokommunist/wallbook/README.md

 # wallbook
-Files for creating an wall info display
+Files for creating an wall info display and script to make the system wake/sleep

 add something like the following with "sudo crontab -e" for automated sleep/startup to the cron table: